 - The cheater needs to cut off all contact with the 3rd person; even if that means changing jobs or getting a new phone #

 In one of my most popular marriage posts about how to Save a Marriage After Infidelity (click to read on my site), I go into much greater detail about the steps my marriage went through in working through this very issue.
 I highly recommend you take a moment to review it.

-Can marriage survive infidelity — and should it?
+Can a marriage survive infidelity — and should it?

 Marriages can survive almost any mistake that either party makes; even infidelity.